+In early cookery books, the dish was a means of using leftover roasted meat of any kind, and the pie dish was lined with mashed potato as well as having a mashed potato crust on top.
 The term “shepherd’s pie” did not appear until 1877, and since then it has been used synonymously with “cottage pie”, regardless of whether the principal ingredient was beef or mutton.
 More recently, the term “shepherd’s pie” has been used when the meat is lamb, the theory being that Shepherds are concerned with sheep and not cattle.
 This may, however, be an example of folk etymology.

 Shepherd’s Pie has always been a staple of traditional Irish cooking.
 The British use lamb in their Shepherd’s Pie, but beef is quite popular and ground turkey can be used if preferred.
 This recipe can also be made in individual pie dishes, which are always a hit.

 • 1 large onion, finely cut

 • 570 g/ 1¼ lb lean ground lamb, beef or turkey

 • 1 bay leaf